What you will learn in this article

 They are plant-based oils that have been added to leave a short-term lingering scent.
 The refill is in a concentrated form and will smell stronger than after adding it to the jug with 50 ounces of warm water.
 If a person is sensitive to scent, they should choose the unscented version

-If you want to try their offer for the Hormones Balance community (FREE 50 laundry soap loads + cost of shipping), claim the offer here.
+If you want to try their offer for the Hormones Balance community, claim the offer here.

 Note: When you accept this offer, you will become a monthly subscriber; however, you can cancel at any time.